Resetting a user password

 - Click the User's name you want to edit.

-- Enter the new password into the New Password field and type it again in the Verify Password field.
+- Enter the new password into the Password field and type it again in the Confirm Password field.

 - Click Save.